 First things first, you need to ask about your potential lawyer’s experience.
 You want someone working on your case who thoroughly understands your state’s specific laws and regulations.

-You also shouldn’t be afraid to ask them how long they’ve been practicing and find out where they attended law school.
+You also shouldn’t be afraid to ask them how long they’ve been practicing and find a product where they attended law school.

 If you injured yourself when you slipped and fell, you’d want a lawyer who has experience with those kinds of cases, right?
 Someone who works exclusively with car accident victims might not be the best person to take your case.